Kent Bottenfield: Career

 Bottenfield was drafted by the Montreal Expos in the fourth round (96th overall) of the 1986 MLB Draft.

-Bottenfield's best season came in 1999 with the Cardinals, when he posted an 18–7 won-loss record along with a 3.97 ERA.
-Bottenfield played in the All-Star game that year.
-He was traded along with Adam Kennedy to the Angels for Jim Edmonds following this season.
-He finished the 2000 season with a 5.40 ERA and did not appear in the major leagues after 2001.
+Bottenfield's best season came in 1999 with the Cardinals, when he posted an 18–7 record with a 3.97 ERA.
+Bottenfield played in the MLB All-Star Game that year and allowed two earned runs on one hit and one walk.
+He faced seven batters in his inning while throwing 30 pitches.
+Bottenfield struck out Iván Rodríguez and Derek Jeter in the appearance.
+The following season, he was traded along with Adam Kennedy to the Angels for Jim Edmonds.
+During the 2000 season, the Angels traded Bottenfield to the Phillies for Ron Gant.
+He finished the season with an 8–10 record and a 5.40 ERA for the Angels and Phillies.
+In the offseason, he signed with the Astros as a free agent for the 2001 season but did not appear in the major leagues following this season.

-After baseball
+Post-playing career

 After overcoming a near-fatal heart condition, Bottenfield turned his attention to music.
-He has released two independent Christian albums "Take Me Back" (2004) and the newest release "Back In The Game" (2007).
-He currently resides in Florida with his family, and he is the head coach of the Palm Beach Atlantic University baseball team.
+He has released two independent Christian music albums "Take Me Back" (2004) and the newest release "Back In The Game" (2007).

+He currently resides in Florida with his family and is the head coach of the Palm Beach Atlantic University baseball team.
 After being named associate head coach in August 2011, he was named to replace head coach Gary Carter after Carter died of cancer in February 2012.